kurtteichman/resident-dashboard/README.md

 ]
 ```

-To obtain all of the orders associated with a radiologist, you do a POST request to http://127.0.0.1/num_ext/resident_dash/getOrders.
+To obtain all of the orders associated with a radiologist, you do a POST request to http://[IP]/num_ext/resident_dash/getOrders.
-127.0.0.1 is a placeholder ipaddress

 The API requires that you give a **from_date** and a **to_date** to specify a time period for the report query.